 Discharge, Change, Flow

 To motor life a field of electro-magnetism runs through the body and this interacts with what we call the mind by way of feedback.
 This charge-motor or mind-body runs 24/7.
-It is this charge that is stored or contained within certain somatic zones of the body and prevents the motors of the body (its organs and tissues) from moving and generating life.
-It is our belief that this charge is consciousness itself and a person is ‘holding on’ in these zones due to the learnt habit of holding and its opposite: letting go of resisting to holding on.
+It is this charge that is stored or contained in key somatic zones and it is this locked up charge that prevents the motors of the body (its organs and tissues) from moving and generating life.
+It is our belief that this charge is consciousness itself and a person is ‘holding on’ in these zones due to the learnt habit of holding and its opposite: letting go of resisting to the holding.
 This frozen charge prevents blood flow and disease sets in much like disease forms across a stagnant watering hole and such holding ‘onto’ expresses itself in our behaviour; possession, manipulation, neediness, envy.
-Such behaviour will lead to tragic even harmful activities: loneliness, violence, self hate, suicide.
-These warped inversions of the life experience are the result of us avoiding/betraying our own nature in an attempt to cope, it is a Betrayal of the Self.
-This betrayal is the self attaching to the ego’s projection of itself and what happens when we choose not to choose to live.
+Such behaviour will lead to tragic even harmful activities because it is violating any desired natural movement by forcing a prevention of it: loneliness, violence, self hate, suicide ensue.
+These warped inversions of the life experience are the result of us avoiding/betraying our own nature in an attempt to cope, it is a Betrayal of the Self and this betrayal is the self attaching to the ego’s projection of itself and what happens when we choose not to choose to let it go.
 Attachment and holding on become ‘normal’ because letting go and going ‘with’ life feels so alien.

 “If I let go, I am not safe” a person can come to understand, and this is often very true, hence the nature of the holding.

-But gradually, as children evolve and become adult, they have a lot less time to hold onto what is not serving them, especially now they yearn to live a more heartfelt, connected and open life.
+But gradually, as children evolve and become adult, we have a lot less time to hold onto what is not serving us, especially now we yearn to live a more heartfelt, connected and open life.
 At this point some form of release therapy can help bridge a person into a safe new paradigm or mindful stage of development that they have previously struggled to enter.

 Disease as Positive

-Disease is the body’s sign that something internal is out of sync and so it is an opportunity to commit to change.
+Disease is the body’s sign that we are out of sync and so we consider it a great opportunity to commit to change.
 Disease can therefore provide a deeper meaning to the life experience which is uncertain, mysterious, continuous and although suffering (growth) does not need to be tragic (pain).
 ‘Pain is God stuck in the body’, and this pain (held charge) once released actually generates power.
 What is really happening is a release of mental pressure: pressures that a person learnt to hold for the exact amount of time they needed to in order to propel, grow, evolve, transcend an ego pattern and enter new realms of experience which is the same experience but from a higher vantage of perception.

 Results, Release, Function, Process